 “Transform the world, said Marx.
 Change life, said Rimbaud.
 For us, these two imperatives are one in the same”.

-Pamphlets, announcements, addresses, manifestos, letters, poetry, essays: surrealism is a dynamic library, striving to engage with the tumult and disorder of the world, open to all the winds of a life that desires to be denser and more intense – “a poetic life”, writes Aragon in Le Paysan de Paris, “the real life”, says Breton at the beginning of the Manifesto.
-One hundred years after the publication of this foundational text, and with an existent library as our starting point, that of Simon Collinet - André Breton’s first wife - our exhibition aims to unpack this imaginary library though a wide range of printed materials composed from the world and life, with a fervent desire to act upon both.
+Pamphlets, appeals, addresses, posters, manifestos, letters, poetry and essays: surrealism is an active library, striving to engage with the clamour and chaos of the world.
+Open to all the winds of a life which one wishes to be denser and more intense – “a poetic life”, wrote Aragon in Le Paysan de Paris, “a real life”, declared Breton in the opening of the Manifesto.

 Emmanuel Tibloux